microsoft/vscode-docs/docs/python/editing.md

 ## Autocomplete and IntelliSense

-Autocomplete and IntelliSense are provided for all files within the current working folder and for Python packages that are installed in standard locations.
+Autocomplete and IntelliSense are provided for all files within the current working folder.
+They're also available for Python packages that are installed in standard locations.

 While editing, you can right-click different identifiers to take advantage of several convenient commands